-Jean E. Hook, contractor and formerly Boeing OKC, and her team at Boeing save hours per proposal.
-When it comes to Compare Docs she shared this with us: “[…] Compares take 10-15 minutes.
+Jean E. Hook, contractor at a top 5 defense contractor shared this with us: “[…] Compares take 10-15 minutes.
 The results come back in 1 Excel document with the 2 originals side-by-side … and take less than 10 minutes to completion, instead of 2-3 weeks […]” Check out her full testimonial here.

 Use cases beyond proposals

 We’ve focused on proposals for this blog.
 Of course, you can use Compare Docs in many other areas of the business.
 For example, checking amended contracts, comparing versions of a report, updating marketing materials or pricing sheets.